bkw/kitchen-fog/README.md

     disable_ssl_validation: true

-Only disable SSL cert validation if you absolutely know what you are doing, but are stuck with an OpenStack deployment without valid SSL certs.
+Only disable SSL cert validation if you absolutely know what you are doing, but are stuck with a deployment without valid SSL certs.

 ## Contributing